 A good alternative to hiking boots might be lightweight hiking/trekking shoes.
 For some recommendations, check out our list of the best travel shoes.

-In this day and age, there is really no reason to travel with physical books anymore.
+In this day and age, there is really no reason to travel with physical books anymore, even if you are trying to read all the best travel books out there.
 With a Kindle, not only can you carry around a whole library of ebooks without the extra weight, but you can also buy a new book whenever and wherever you are.

 Gone are the days of looking for a bookstore abroad that carries English speaking books, or finding a good book among all the crappy ones at a hostel book exchange.